The Wish List (novel): Portrayal of relationship between Heaven and Hell

 Unlike many novels about the relationship of Heaven to Hell and the traditional Christian portrayal, Hell is not a place of eternal pain and torture, more akin to Purgatory.
 For instance, Satan does not always take pleasure in killing or torturing others, seeing it more as a given role than a personal pleasure.
 Beelzebub is also tasked with all of Satan's inane duties, including handling the capture of Meg Finn herself.
 Likewise, Heaven is not completely pure, as Saint Peter seems to take pleasure in sending souls to limbo instead of through the Pearly Gates, as well as letting souls through that are not completely pure.
 Saint Peter also pokes fun at his own station and Heaven itself; at the end of the book, when Meg is let through to Heaven, he comments that the 'Pearly Gates' are not pearly, it just sounded more appealing than "hole in the sky".

 Connections

-The Myishi Corporation is a company in The Supernaturalist, another children's book written by Eoin Colfer so it is possible that Myishi was the founder of the company originally.
-Colfer said at the EIBF 2008 that this was also purposeful, as he wants his books to be set in the same universe, and then compared his universe to Marvel's.
-Ishi Myishi and the Myishi Corporation is later referenced in The Fowl Twins.
+The Myishi Corporation is featured as a company in The Supernaturalist, a 2004 cyberpunk novel written by Eoin Colfer.
+Colfer confirmed at the EIBF 2008 that this was a purposeful reference to Myishi from The Wish List (having been the company he been the founder/CEO of in life), as he wanted his books to be set in the same fictional universe, comparing his universe to Marvel's.
+Ishi Myishi and the Myishi Corporation would later appear/be referenced in Colfer's 2019 novel The Fowl Twins.

 Meg Finn shares her surname with Conor Finn, the alter ego of Conor Broekhart, the protagonist of Eoin Colfer's book Airman and with Colfer's son, Finn Colfer.